 While it is possible to add in extra windows, fans, and ventilation systems, you do have to be prepared for it to be at a significant additional cost as, since most of these systems have to be installed by a professional, you are not only paying for supplies but labour as well.

 Electrical wiring problems

 We bet that stunning period property is full of character and history, but it may just present itself with some undesirable electrical issues too.
-Probably one of the most common issues that older houses have is those associated with electrical wiring, from faulty power points to lights that don’t work, it can certainly make you rethink your purchase.
+According to real estate company Sky Marketing, one of the most common issues that older houses most likely have is those associated with electrical wiring, from faulty power points to lights that don’t work, it can certainly make you rethink your purchase.